 24. Chick-Fil-A Could Use A Geography Lesson

 A fan tweeted at the restaurant asking for a store in the North Pole, Alaska.
-Yes, that town does actually exist.
+Yes, that town does really exist.
 Chick-Fil-A responded by saying that they weren’t currently expanding beyond North America.
 It’s too bad Alaska is in North America.

 25. The New York Times Unique View on Millennials